Foundational Theology

 Philosophical inquiry into various aspects of nature and the universe, including issues arising from changing views of science and cosmology.
 The theological importance of various views of nature and God in historical and contemporary times.

-PHIL 243 Metaphysics
+PHIL 243 Thomistic Metaphysics

 3 Credits